Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 2021-08-17 12:50:57 👶 Starting BABE Authorship worker
 ```

-You can give your validator any name that you like, but note that others will be able to see it, and it will be included in the list of all servers using the same telemetry server.
+You can give your validator any name that you like, but note that others will be able to see it and it will be included in the list of all servers using the same telemetry server.
 Since numerous people are using telemetry, it is recommended that you choose something likely to be unique.

 ##### Running a validator as a service